sendnodes-io/sendwallet/README.md

 yarn build:webext --  --config-name chrome # or firefox
 ```

 Or just fancy building it without installing a bunch of extra stuff and you have Docker installed.
-(Or, you are the Firefox Extension Review Team 🦊.)
 Just run from the root of the project.
+Please ensure you mount the volume with proper permissions.

 ```sh
 docker run --platform=linux/x86_64 -it --rm -v $(pwd):/app node:16 bash -c "cd app && yarn install && yarn build:webext"